What Nursing School Questions Should You Ask Admissions Advisors?

 5. What Student Support Resources Are Available?

-Accelerated BSN programs, such as the one UST offers, are geared toward adult learners with the ambition and motivation to further their education and become nurses.
-Internal drive and dedication are valuable traits if you want to pursue a BSN.
-Nursing is a notoriously challenging field of study, but finding a program that offers support resources can increase your odds of success.
+Accelerated BSN programs, such as UST’s, are geared toward adult learners with the ambition and motivation to further their education and become nurses.
+If you want to pursue a BSN, internal drive and dedication are valuable traits, but nursing is a notoriously challenging field of study.
+Finding a program that offers support resources can ease your transition and help you regain your footing.

-When talking with your admissions counselor, it’s essential to ask about the types of student assistance the program has to help students.
+When talking with your admissions advisor, it’s essential to ask about the program’s student assistance options.
 For example, the ABSN at UST makes it clear that student achievement is its top priority, starting with your initial inquiry into the program.
-Your counselor is there to help you devise a personalized academic plan that sets you up to graduate on the best timeline.
+Your advisor is there to help you devise a personalized academic plan that sets you up to graduate on the best timeline.

 UST goes the extra mile to facilitate our students’ accomplishments.
 Learn more about seven nursing student resources available at UST.